xan105/node-cgo-screenshot/README.md

 ---

 `screenshot(string filepath, [bool overwrite = false]) <promise>string`

-Take a screenshot in .png at given location.
+Take a screenshot in .png at given location.<br/>
-Doesn't overwrite if it already exists (default) unless you set overwrite to true.
+Doesn't overwrite if it already exists (default) unless you set overwrite to true.<br/>
-Returns png filepath.
+Returns png filepath.<br/>

 NB: filepath extension will be enforced to '.png'